Germany

 Policy overview

-The current German government, in power since December 2021, is significantly accelerating domestic climate policy implementation, but remains deeply divided on the general approach, reflecting the divergent positions of the different coalition parties.
-While the Green Party is pushing for fast action, e.g. in buildings and for renewables, the Social Democrats and in particular the Liberal Party are delaying implementation.
+Since it came into power in December 2021, the German government has been significantly accelerating domestic climate policy implementation, but remains deeply divided on the general approach, reflecting the divergent positions of the different coalition parties.
+We observe that the Green Party is pushing for fast action, e.g. in buildings and for renewables, the Social Democrats and, in particular, the Liberal Party are delaying implementation.
 All parties support expansion of LNG terminals, which is counterproductive to climate policy.

-The restructuring of the ministries at the beginning of the legislature looked like giving emphasis to climate: there is now one Ministry of Economic Affairs and Climate, which lifts climate policy up the agenda.
-The Ministry of Foreign Service is now responsible for climate change negotiations, giving it prominence.
+The restructuring of the ministries at the beginning of the current legislature looked as though emphasis was given to climate action: there is now one Ministry of Economic Affairs and Climate, which lifts climate policy up the agenda.
+The Ministry of Foreign Affairs is now responsible for climate change negotiations, giving it prominence.
 The Ministries of Transport and Finance in turn have ministers from the Liberal Party, which has a far more lenient approach to climate policy than the Green Party.

 The coalition also wanted to introduce a climate check for each new law, but implementation has been slow.
-In early 2023, the Federal Environment Agency (UBA) tendered a project to consider possible approaches.
-Given the timeline of this project, it seems the climate check will not conclude in 2023.
+In early 2023, the Federal Environment Agency (UBA) tendered a project to consider possible approaches, the research was not completed as of June 2024 and a climate check has not yet been introduced.

-To cope with Russia’s unlawful invasion of Ukraine and related energy security issues, Germany has introduced a set of measures, some of which are counterproductive to climate policy.
-This includes measures related to transport in mid 2022, a sector that is already lagging in climate action, but also the planned overcapacity of LNG import infrastructure (Höhne et al., 2023b; Marquardt et al., 2023), which risks a lock-in of fossil fuels, and brings into question Germany’s long-term ambitions for GHG neutrality.
+To cope with Russia’s unlawful invasion of Ukraine and related energy security issues, Germany introduced a set of measures, some of which are counterproductive to climate policy.
+The government still plans to develop an overcapacity of LNG import infrastructure (Höhne et al., 2023; Marquardt et al., 2023), which risks a lock-in of fossil fuels and brings into question Germany’s long-term ambitions for GHG neutrality.

-The coalition embarked on making the climate transition socially just, but has so far failed to do so.
-A climate dividend (“Klimageld”), to pay back revenues from carbon pricing on a per capita basis, was planned in the coalition contract but will now probably only be implemented in 2028, under the next government.
-A temporary rebate on VAT for fuels and a compensation mechanism for high gas prices were given without social differentiation.
-A positive step is that the new heating law contains plans to differentiate the subsidies for CO2-free heating systems by household income.
+The coalition embarked on making the climate transition socially just, but has so far failed to do so in several areas: a climate dividend (“Klimageld”), to pay back revenues from carbon pricing on a per capita basis, was seeded in the coalition contract but will now probably only be implemented after 2025, under the next government (Deutschlandfunk, 2024).
+A temporary rebate on VAT for fuels and a compensation mechanism for high gas prices during times of very high energy prices were given without social differentiation.
+A positive step is that the new heating law differentiates the subsidies for CO2-free heating systems by household income.

-According to the targets legislatively anchored in the climate law, the energy sector (electricity and heat supply) will have to limit its GHG emissions to 108 MtCO2e by 2030, a reduction of 62% below 1990 levels.
-In 2022, total emissions from the energy supply sector stood at 256 MtCO2e, an increase of 11 MtCO2e compared to the previous year, due to the additional use of coal-fired power generation in an attempt to save gas (Expertenrat für Klimafragen, 2023b).
+According to the targets anchored in the climate law, the energy sector (electricity and heat supply) will have to limit its GHG emissions to 108 MtCO2e by 2030, a reduction of 62% below 1990 levels.
+In 2023, total emissions from the energy supply sector stood at 205 MtCO2e, a decrease of 51 MtCO2e compared to the previous year.
+Renewable energy covers half of gross electricity consumption for the first time, and coal-fired power generation declined as electricity demand decreased (Expertenrat für Klimafragen, 2024).

-With currently adopted policies, Germany may meet its sectoral target in 2030, but not for the full period from 2023 to 2030.
-The UBA’s report indicates the electricity sector could be the only large sector meeting its sectoral target for 2030.
-However, the report assumes that the renewable electric capacity increases as in the government's original plans from early 2022.
+With the policies currently adopted, Germany could exceed its 2030 power sector target.
+However, the official projections from the UBA report assumes that the renewable electric capacity increases as in the government's original plans from early 2022.
 For solar energy, this has been the case.
-For wind energy, implementation so far has fallen behind.
+For wind energy, implementation has once again fallen behind in 2023.

 Renewables

-Accelerating renewable energy expansion is a priority of the new German government and has been approached in a very comprehensive manner through increased targets and planned legislative measures that aim at overcoming very specific challenges for renewables in Germany.
-This approach, if implemented effectively, will be a game changer for renewable energy in the country, and could serve as a good example for other countries.
+Accelerating renewable energy expansion is a priority of the German government and has been approached in a very comprehensive manner through increased targets and planned legislative measures that aim at overcoming very specific challenges for renewables in Germany.

-The Renewable Energy Law (EEG) and the wind energy offshore law (WindSeeG) was revised, determining that renewable energy installations are of public interest so they can be prioritised over other issues, give particular support for rooftop solar PV, increase the focus on participatory models for citizens, support storage and redirect biogas towards flexible power generation (BMWK, 2023g, 2023d).
+The Renewable Energy Law (EEG) and the wind energy offshore law (WindSeeG) were revised in 2023, determining that renewable energy installations are of public interest so they can be prioritised over other issues, and give particular support for rooftop solar PV, increase the focus on participatory models for citizens, support storage, and redirect biogas towards flexible power generation (BMWK, 2023f, 2023d).

-The government is aiming for capacity additions for solar PV, wind onshore and offshore to a total of 360 GW cumulative installed capacity by 2030 (30GW offshore wind, 115 GW onshore wind, 215 GW solar PV)(Federal Ministry of Economics and Climate Protection, 2022b), which is almost three times the current capacity of 130 GW (Fraunhofer ISE, 2023b).
+The government is aiming for capacity additions for solar PV and onshore and offshore wind to a total of 360 GW cumulative installed capacity by 2030 (30GW offshore wind, 115 GW onshore wind, 215 GW solar PV)(Federal Ministry of Economics and Climate Protection, 2022), more than twice the current capacity of 161 GW (Fraunhofer ISE, 2024a).

-The government's own projections report also assumes the expansion targets for wind are met, which we would judge as optimistic.
-For our analysis we use a range for wind expansion between fully meeting the target and only adding half the capacity each year.
+The government's own projections report assumes the expansion targets for wind are met, which we judge as optimistic.
+For our analysis, we use a range for wind expansion between fully meeting the target and only adding half the capacity each year.

-As part of its National Hydrogen Strategy (German Government, 2020b), the government is providing EUR 11 bn to support projects and is negotiating “contracts of difference” with companies, through which the additional costs compared to conventional production are compensated (BMWK, 2023a).
-The first contract is to be closed by the end of 2023 (BMWK, 2023b).
-The strategy was updated in June 2023 and doubled the previews goal for electrolyser capacity from 5 GW to 10 GW in 2030 (BMWK, 2023c).
+As part of its National Hydrogen Strategy (German Government, 2020b), the government is providing EUR 11bn to support projects (BMWK, 2023a).
+The first auction of “Carbon Contracts for Difference” (CCfDs), through which the additional costs of companies compared to conventional production are compensated, was launched mid-March 2024 (BMWK, 2024b).
+The strategy was updated in June 2023, doubling the previous goal for electrolyser capacity from 5 GW to 10 GW in 2030 (BMWK, 2023c).
 The strategy also includes support for several projects to import green hydrogen to Germany from Australia, Morocco, Brazil and South Africa, and the development of an auction model for green hydrogen.
-The hydrogen strategy explicitly includes also hydrogen from fossil gas for an interim period.
+Importing green hydrogen from distant countries such as Australia and South Africa calls into question its sustainability due to the significant emissions generated during transport.
+The hydrogen strategy explicitly includes hydrogen from fossil gas for an interim period.

 Coal phase-out

-The share of coal in the electricity system has been halved over the last five years, but still stands at 25% for January to mid-August 2023, of which two thirds are from lignite, the most emissions-intense form of coal (Fraunhofer ISE, 2023a).
-Roughly one third of CO2 emissions from coal-fired electricity generation in Europe is from Germany (IEA, 2021).
+The share of coal in the electricity system has been halved over the last five years, but still stands at 21% for January to July 2024, of which three-quarters are from lignite, the most emissions-intense form of coal (Fraunhofer ISE, 2024d).
+Roughly one third of CO2 emissions from coal-fired electricity generation in Europe are from Germany (IEA, 2021).

 First attempts to move the coal phase-out to an earlier date have likely led to more greenhouse gas emissions according to our analysis: in early 2022, the largest coal operator in west Germany, RWE, and the state government of that region struck a deal under which the coal phase-out would be moved forward from 2038 to 2030 at the expense of moving the shut-down of some capacity originally scheduled for a 2022 closure back to 2024, in an attempt to save gas.

-For RWE this is probably a good deal, because it will lead to more operating hours before 2030 than originally planned.
+For RWE, this is probably a good deal because it will lead to more operating hours before 2030 than originally planned.
 After 2030 it would likely not have been viable to operate the coal-fired power plants anyway, because of the high carbon price expected from the revised EU ETS.
 This deal saved several villages from destruction.
-However, it didn't save the iconic village of Lützerath as it was argued the lignite underneath the village was needed for energy security in Germany (RWE Power AG, 2023).
+However, it did not save the iconic village of Lützerath as it was argued the lignite underneath the village was needed for energy security in Germany (RWE Power AG, 2023).
 This was contested by scientific groups (Oei et al., 2023), heavily criticised by civil society, and led to major protests.

 Fossil gas

-Fossil gas is currently providing 16% of Germany's electricity.
-Only 12% of gas is used in the electricity sector: most is used in industry and for heating.
+Fossil gas is currently providing 13% of Germany's electricity.
+Only 13% of gas is used in the electricity sector: most is used in industry and for heating (BDEW, 2024).

 As a reaction to the Russian invasion of Ukraine and the need to reduce dependency energy imports from Russia, the German government is pursuing partnerships with other potential suppliers.
 These include Qatar, the US and Senegal (Tagesschau, 2022).
 Such long-term partnerships not only risk a lock-in of the German economy into the unsustainable use of a fossil fuel, but also threatens the necessary transition in the partner countries and raises questions around international justice and geopolitical risks.